Contents On This Page

-Cuticles don’t just grow out weird, there are one or two reasons why they keep growing to the point of you wanting to trim them down.
+Cuticles don’t just grow out weird; there are one or two reasons why they keep rising to the point of you wanting to trim them down.

 What I’ve found out over the past year’s is this.
-If you don’t take proper care of your cuticles, they’ll certainly grow out to disappoint you.
+If you don’t take proper care of your cuticles, they’ll undoubtedly grow out to disappoint you.

-With that being said, below are some obvious reasons or causes of overgrown cuticles.
+With that being said, below are some apparent reasons or causes of overgrown cuticles.

 1. Excessive trimming